Consumer fireworks sales licensing and safety standards, 265.20, 265.23, 265.26, 265.27, 265.31, 265.40 to 265.43, 265.51(4)

-Proposing rule making related to consumer and commercial fireworks and providing an opportunity for public comment
+Rule making related to consumer and commercial fireworks

-The State Fire Marshal hereby proposes to amend Chapter 265, "Consumer Fireworks Sales Licensing and Safety Standards," Iowa Administrative Code.
+The State Fire Marshal hereby amends Chapter 265, "Consumer Fireworks Sales Licensing and Safety Standards," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 100.19.
+This rule making is adopted under the authority provided in Iowa Code section 100.19.